CS3219-AY2223S1/cs3219-project-ay2223s1-g59/README.md

 PeerPrep is an interview preparation platform and peer matching system where students can find peers to practice whiteboard-style interview questions together.
 (CS3219 AY22/23)

-There are mainly 2 ways to get start, with docker or concurrently.
+There are mainly 2 ways to get started, with docker or concurrently.

 ## Docker
 Install [Docker](https://docs.docker.com/get-docker/).
 You may use docker for testing and/or development.
 ```sh